EliasFever/EliasFever/README.md

 # Hello!
-My name is Elias (Usually EliasFever).
+My name is Elias (Mostly known as EliasFever).
 I am currently a 15 year old from Canada that has Autism and ADHD.
 Currently suffering through my sophmore year of high school.